A Seductive productive to borrowers and lenders alike; it’s time for the golden age of HELOC to come to an end

 Join the Revolt

-If you’re currently in a HELOC the time to strike back is now; find an unbiased mortgage broker you vibe with and get yourself into a variable rate mortgage at an extended amortization by refinancing.
+If you’re currently in a HELOC the time to strike back is now.
+Find an unbiased mortgage broker and get yourself into a variable rate mortgage at an extended amortization by refinancing.

 In our opinion, HELOC products seem to be proving more advantageous to the Big Five than consumers.
 Today’s typical Canadian requires guidance to ensure financial symmetry, and we recommend finding a broker who works in your best interest. (not their bosses’ bottom line).